zxphyrx/highway/app/views/overview/faq.md

 ### Can I submit an existing project I made?

 If it's already finished, unfortunately not, sorry!
-Start a new proejct
+Start a new project

 If you've just started/are in the middle of designing, you need to have journaled the entire process beforehand